 Plant components of the ginkgo biloba have long been enjoyed as teas and snacks in East Asia and used as medicine against many different ailments.
-Standardized ginkgo biloba extracts from controlled production are also a recognized and low-side-effect supplement or alternative to traditional treatment methods in Europe.
+Standardised ginkgo biloba extracts from controlled production are also a recognised and low-side-effect supplement or alternative to traditional treatment methods in Europe.
 They are used, among other things, to improve memory function, treat circulatory disorders and prevent and treat migraine attacks.

 What is ginkgo biloba?

 The Ginkgo (botanical name: Ginkgo Biloba, alternative spelling: Ginko) is a tree species from China that belongs to the class of the Ginkgoopsida within the seed plants.
 It is the only recent species of the ginkgo family.
 All other representatives of this group of plants are extinct, but there are numerous fossil finds that document the common origin.